February 4, 2026 | Real Estate Advice

 A Coordinated Team Approach

 Real estate decisions in these situations often intersect with legal and financial planning.
-That’s why we work closely with reputable lawyers and trusted financial advisors to ensure alignment.
+That’s why we work closely with reputable lawyers and trusted financial advisors to ensure alignment at every stage.

 This topic is part of our Power of Attorney and executor real estate guide for Ontario.